I Left My A-Rank Party to Help My Former Students Reach the Dungeon Depths!: Manga

 A manga adaptation illustrated by Yūri began serialization on Kodansha's Magazine Pocket website and app on June 25, 2021.
 The first tankōbon volume was released on October 8, 2021.
-The manga's chapters have been compiled into eleven tankōbon volumes as of October 2025.
+The manga's chapters have been compiled into thirteen tankōbon volumes as of August 2026.

 On January 4, 2024, Kodansha USA announced that they licensed the series for English digital publication.